ercrema/jomonPhasesAndPopulation/README.md

-# Bayesian phase models, residential frequency data, and multi-proxy inferences of Jomon population dynamics: source code, data, and scripts
+# A multi-proxy inference of Jōmon population dynamics using Bayesian phase models, residential data, and summed probability distribution of <sup>14</sup>C dates: source code, data, and scripts

-This repository contains all data and scripts required to fully reproduce all analyses presented in the paper _Bayesian phase models, residential frequency data, and multi-proxy inferences of Jomon population dynamics_ authored by Crema, E.R., and Kobayashi, K.
+This repository contains all data and scripts required to fully reproduce all analyses presented in the manuscript "A multi-proxy inference of Jōmon population dynamics using Bayesian phase models, residential data, and summed probability distribution of <sup>14</sup>C dates" authored by Crema, E.R., and Kobayashi, K.

 The main workflow is recorded in the [log.R](./log.R) file and outputs are stored as R image files located in the [R_images](./R_images) directory.